hiteshvaghela819/Hitesh-Vaghela-Profile-/README.md

 ## 👨‍💻 About Me

-Passionate Ethical Hacker focused on identifying and responsibly disclosing security vulnerabilities.

-Skilled in penetration testing, vulnerability assessment, and offensive security techniques.

-Strong understanding of networking, Linux systems, and web technologies.
+I am a cybersecurity enthusiast focused on Red Teaming and Security Operations.
+I practice penetration testing, vulnerability assessment, and attack simulation through hands-on labs on TryHackMe.

+As a fresher from a non-technical background, I am building my knowledge in networking, Linux, and web security through self-learning and regular lab practice.

+I have practical experience with tools like Nmap, Burp Suite, Metasploit, Wireshark, SQLMap, and Splunk.
+I perform web application testing based on OWASP Top 10 and monitor logs to detect suspicious activities and possible security threats.

+I am looking for entry-level opportunities in Red Team or SOC L1 roles where I can learn, contribute to security operations, and improve my technical skills.

 ---